Information for your stay

 There is a large collection of DVDs (including children’s) and CDs along with plenty of children's toys and some house games. (children's toys are under the bench, by the dining table).

 We make the beds up with the duvets that we feel are appropriate for the season.
-However, each bed has two duvet parts, summer and autumn; these can be combined by clipping together with poppers for winter.
+However, each bed has two duvet parts, summer and winter.
 Please note all pillows & duvets are feather, if you have someone who has allergies to feathers, please let us know in advance so we can provide alternative bedding.

 When leaving, please leave the beds; but if you want to be helpful, please strip them; this really helps with tight turnarounds.

 There is a large 3-burner gas BBQ with hot coals and a hot plate on the patio.

 The kitchen is equipped to a very high standard with a range cooker, American fridge/freezer, two dishwashers and a washing machine.
 The cooker has electric ovens and gas hobs.
 The fridge/freezer should be large enough to accommodate as much fresh/chilled/frozen food as required; it also has a chilled water dispenser & an ice-maker, which will be full on your arrival.